LTUC/amman-dotnet-401d2/Curriculum/Class30/Resources/Hashtables.md

 #### GetHash()
 The `GetHash` will accept a key as a string, conduct the hash, and then return the index of the array where the key/value should be placed.

-## Big O:
-The Big O time of a hashtable for lookup will always be O(1).
-This is because we are able to hash the key, and immediately determine the location we need to look to find the key/value pair.

-If a collision has occurred at that index, then it will take the time of whatever data structure is represented in the buckets to retrieve and return the value by traversal.